mvaquerochueca/FinalProyect/Doc/README.md

-# App
+# App PETLOCATION

 ## Intro

+Currently, people with pets are limited to being able to enjoy their free time with them, due to the lack of places suitable or accessible for animals.
+For the vast majority, they are another member of the family, whom they do not want to leave locked up at home when they go do anything together.
+Therefore, the idea of ​​being able to quickly and easily have information on places that are pet-friendly is a solution for all pet lovers.

 ![](https://media0.giphy.com/media/Rdx8SHjHhiVUI/giphy.gif?cid=ecf05e477qw5uvph82zf1u1oft4wkt03gwal5ncc39ettbah&ep=v1_gifs_search&rid=giphy.gif&ct=g)

 ## Main description

-The principal function of this app, is search places petfriendly arround of you, and post, share and rating the publications from other users.
+The principal function of this app, is search places petfriendly arround of you, post , share and rating the publications from other users.

 Show info of each place (restaurant, hotel, cmaping, beach), and the requisits for go with youre pets(Max num of pets, size, wheight, price for pet)

-Create a new places petfriendnly , if not in the app

 #### User profile with some info of user, and pets like:

-        -User Name
-        -Location
-        -Pet/s
-            -Pet Name
-            -Type
-            -Size/Weight
-        -Wish List
-        -Recomendations

-### And extra for implement:

-     Calendar with differnets dates:
-        -Birthday
-        -Control vaccine of pets
-        -Hair salon
-        -Deworm
-        -Medication
-        -Vet date
-        -Some important Date

-    Misc:
-        -Best food for pets
-        -Things for pets
-            -Feeder
-            -Belt
-            -Higienic Products

 ### Use cases

+-   Create User
+-   Create Pet user
+-   Create Post
--   Acces Control
+-   Create Reminders
--   Edit User/Pet Info
--   Sarch/Share Locations
+-   Search Locations
--   Add/Modify/Remove post
--   Toggle like/Share/Save post
--   Wish list
+-   Wish List

+### Next Version

+-   Send Mail/Notif Reminder
+-   Calculate Pets Vacines
--   Rating posts
+-

 ## Technical description